nodejs/node/doc/api/fs.md

 -->

 * `buffers` {ArrayBufferView[]}
-* `position` {integer}
-* Returns: {Promise}
+* `position` {integer} The offset from the beginning of the file where this data should be written.
+If `typeof position !== 'number'`, the data will be written at the current position.
+* Returns: {Promise} Fulfills with an object containing a `bytesWritten` property identifying the number of bytes written, and a `buffers` property containing a reference to the `buffers` input.

 Write an array of `ArrayBufferView`s to the file.

-The `Promise` is fulfilled with an object containing a `bytesWritten` property identifying the number of bytes written, and a `buffers` property containing a reference to the `buffers` input.

-`position` is the offset from the beginning of the file where this data should be written.
-If `typeof position !== 'number'`, the data will be written at the current position.

 It is unsafe to call `writev()` multiple times on the same file without waiting for the previous operation to complete.